Spiritual Warfare: Sword of the Spirit 4 (the sword)

 Psalm 16:1,7-9: “Keep me safe, O God, for in You I take refuge… I will praise the Lord, who counsels me; even at night my heart instructs me.
 I have set the Lord always before me.
 Because He is at my right hand, I will not be shaken.
 Therefore my heart is glad and my tongue rejoices; my body also will rest secure.”

-Psalm 19:7-11: "The law of the Lord is perfect, reviving the soul.
-The statutes of the Lord are trustworthy, making wise the simple.
-The precepts of the Lord are right, giving joy to the heart.
-The commands of the Lord are radiant, giving light to the eyes.
-The fear of the Lord is pure, enduring forever.
-The ordinances of the Lord are sure and altogether righteous.
-They are more precious than gold, than much pure gold; they are sweeter than honey, than honey from the comb.
-By them is your servant warned; in keeping them there is great reward."
+Psalm 19:7-11 (KJV): "The law of the Lord is perfect, converting the soul: the testimony of the Lord is sure, making wise the simple.
+The statutes of the Lord are right, rejoicing the heart: the commandment of the Lord is pure, enlightening the eyes.
+The fear of the Lord is clean, enduring for ever: the judgments of the Lord are true and righteous altogether.
+More to be desired are they than gold, yea, than much fine gold: sweeter also than honey and the honeycomb.
+Moreover by them is Thy servant warned: and in keeping of them, there is great reward."

 Psalm 21:7: “For [I] trust in the Lord; through the unfailing love of the Most High [I] will not be shaken.”

-Psalm 23: “The Lord is my shepherd, I shall not be in want.
-He makes me lie down in green pastures, He leads me beside quiet waters, He restores my soul.
-He guides me in paths of righteousness for His name’s sake.
-Even though I walk through the valley of the shadow of death, I will fear no evil, for You are with me; Your rod and Your staff, they comfort me.
-You prepare a table before me in the presence of my enemies.
-You anoint my head with oil; my cup overflows.
-Surely goodness and love will follow me all the days of my life, and I will dwell in the house of the Lord forever.”
+Psalm 23 (KJV*): “The Lord is my shepherd; I shall not want.
+He makes me to lie down in green pastures: He leads me beside the still waters.
+He restores my soul: He leads me in the paths of righteousness for His name’s sake.
+Yea, though I walk through the valley of the shadow of death, I will fear no evil: for You are with me; Your rod and Your staff they comfort me.
+You prepare a table before me in the presence of my enemies: You anoint my head with oil; my cup runneth over.
+Surely goodness and mercy shall follow me all the days of my life: and I will dwell in the house of the Lord forever.”

-Psalm 25:15-21: "My eyes are ever on the Lord, for only He will release my feet from the snare.
-Turn to me and be gracious to me, for I am lonely and afflicted.
-The troubles of my heart have multiplied; free me from my anguish.
-Look upon my affliction and my distress and take away all my sins...
-Guard my life and rescue me, let me not be put to shame, for I take refuge in You.
-May integrity and uprightness protect me, because my hope is in You."
+Psalm 25:15-21 (KJV*): "My eyes are ever toward the Lord; for He shall pluck my feet out of the net.
+Turn Yourself to me, and have mercy on me; for I am desolate and afflicted.
+The troubles of my heart are enlarged: O bring me out of my distresses.
+Look upon my affliction and my pain; and forgive all my sins....
+O keep my soul, and deliver me: let me not be ashamed; for I put my trust in You.
+Let integrity and uprightness preserve me; for I wait on You."

 Psalm 32:8: "I will instruct you and teach you in the way you should go; I will counsel you and watch over you."